EdenWuyifan/baseball-pitch-prediction/README.md

 The solution follows a **three-stage pipeline**:

 1. **Stage 1 – Object Detection**: Run a YOLO model on each video to extract frame-by-frame bounding boxes for **baseball**, **homeplate**, and **rubber**.
-2. **Stage 2 – Plate Crossing Regression**: Combine the detection features with Statcast metadata, then train gradient-boosted regressors (via FLAML AutoML) to predict `plate_x` and `plate_z`.
+2. **Stage 2 – Strike Classification + Plate Regression**: Combine the detection features with Statcast metadata, train a FLAML classifier that outputs strike probability, and train gradient-boosted regressors (via FLAML AutoML) to predict `plate_x` and `plate_z`.
-3. **Stage 3 – Label Derivation**: Apply the MLB strike-zone geometry to the predicted crossing coordinates, producing the final `pitch_class` and `zone` labels.
+3. **Stage 3 – Label Derivation**: Apply the MLB strike-zone geometry plus the strike probability signal to produce the final `pitch_class` and `zone` labels.

 ---